edneypitta/blog/content/en/posts/on-node-go-concurrency.md

 layout: Post
 description: Why would Ryan Dahl, creator of Node.js, say that Go is the best server-side system ever?
 Is this the end of Node.js?
 ---
-In a recent interview, Ryan Dahl, creator of Node.js, said the following quote when talking about Node's concurrency model:
+Ryan Dahl, the creator of Node.js, said the following while he was talking about Node's concurrency model:

 > [...]
 I think Node is not the best system to build a massive server web.
 I would use Go for that.
 And honestly, that’s the reason why I left Node.
 It was the realization that: oh, actually, this is not the best server-side system ever.